hydroframe/hf_hydrodata/build_docs/source/gen_NLDAS3.rst

       - Grids
     * - precipitation
       - No description
-      - hourly, daily, monthly_clim, annual_clim, monthly
+      - hourly, daily, monthly
       - sum
       - no
-      - conus1
+      - conus2
     * - downward_longwave
       - No description
       - hourly, daily
       - mean
       - no
-      - conus1
+      - conus2
     * - downward_shortwave
       - No description
       - hourly, daily
       - mean
       - no
-      - conus1
+      - conus2
     * - specific_humidity
       - No description
       - hourly, daily
       - mean
       - no
-      - conus1
+      - conus2
     * - air_temp
       - No description
-      - hourly, daily, monthly_clim, annual_clim, monthly
+      - hourly, daily, monthly
       - min, max, mean
       - no
-      - conus1
+      - conus2
     * - east_windspeed
       - No description
       - hourly, daily
       - mean
       - no
-      - conus1
+      - conus2
     * - north_windspeed
       - No description
       - hourly, daily
       - mean
       - no
-      - conus1
+      - conus2
     * - atmospheric_pressure
       - No description
       - hourly, daily
       - mean
       - no
-      - conus1
+      - conus2